ChillingVan/android-openGL-canvas/README-en.md

 ![canvas](https://github.com/ChillingVan/android-openGL-canvas/raw/master/screenshots/canvas-example-v1.png)

-* The Usage of GLContinuouslyView, GLTextureView, GLContinuousTextureView, GLSurfaceTextureProducerView and GLSharedContextView is similar.
+* The Usage of GLContinuouslyView, GLTextureView, GLContinuousTextureView, GLMultiTexProducerView and GLMultiTexConsumerView is similar.

 * Using canvas to draw